dr-leo/intake_sdmx/README.rst

   as a lazy dict, i.e. the actual metadata (= DataStructureDefinition, CodeLIsts etc.) are downloaded only when instantiating a data source for a particular Dataflow.
-  Thus, even the human-readable description of a Dataflow is visible only after creating the data source.
-  Thus, the list of dataflows cannot be searched by keywords.
-  This feature should be added asap.
+Each dataflow occurs twice in the list: first under its dataflow_id (eg. 'EXR'), second, under its human-readable description (eg. 'Exchange Rates').
+However, accessing a dataflow by its description, will return the same instance as when accessed by ID.
+* Dataflows catalog has a search(words) method which returns a catalog of entries where at least one of the wordsoccur in the dataflow's human-readable description.
 * pass kwargs to a data source to specify a key (= dimension values), startPeriod and endPeriod.
-* download a dataset and return a pandas dataframe
+* download a dataset and return a pandas Series or dataframe kwargs to configure the export process can be specified.
+Doing so, a dataframe with datetime index, period index, or a Series withmulti-level index can be generated.

 License
 -------